At a Glance

 What Is Hypoglossal Nerve Stimulation?

-Once a person is assessed to determine if hypoglossal nerve stimulation is appropriate, a surgical procedure to implant a small medical device under the skin is performed.
+Hypoglossal nerve stimulation is a treatment option for some people with obstructive sleep apnea (OSA).
+Also called upper airway stimulation, this treatment involves having surgery to implant a small medical device under the skin.
 After the surgery, the device is used to help stimulate specific nerves and muscles in order to prevent the airway from collapsing as a person sleeps.

 How Does Hypoglossal Nerve Stimulation Work?